openebs/openebs/contribute/design/proposal-cstor-orchestration.md

            #pd-list-spares: ["pd-namex", "pd-namey",...]
          poolspec:
            #Defines the type of pool as passed from the SPC. stripe or mirror.
-           type: "stripe"
+           pooltype: "stripe"
            #Save the resources as sent from SPC.
 If these values are updated,
-           # the corresponding values on the cStorPool Deployment YAML will have to be updated.
+           # the corresponding values on the CStorPool Deployment YAML will have to be updated.
            #resources:
              #cpu:
              #memory:
            #Pool features as passed from the SPC.
-           #thinprovisioning: true
+           #overprovisioning: false
        ```
    * Admin associates the SPC with a StorageClass
      ```